 A: Abstentions and broker non-votes are counted as present for establishing a quorum for the transaction of business at the Annual Meeting.
-A "broker non-vote" occurs when a broker votes on some matters on the proxy card but not on others because the broker does not have authority to do so.
+A "broker non-vote" occurs when a broker does not have authority to do so votes on a matter.

 Under the rules that govern brokers who have record ownership of shares that are held in "street name" for their clients, the beneficial owners of the shares, brokers have discretion to vote these shares on routine matters but not on non-routine matters.
 If you hold common stock through a broker and you have not given voting instructions to the broker, the broker will be prevented from voting shares on non-routine matters, resulting in a "broker non-vote."
 Thus, if you do not otherwise instruct your broker, the broker may turn in a proxy card voting your shares on routine matters but expressly instructing that the broker is NOT voting on non-routine matters.
 Proposal II contained in this Proxy Statement is considered a routine matter.
-However, Proposal I is considered a non-routine matter.

-Brokers do not have discretionary authority to vote on the election of directors (Proposal I), so it is very important that you instruct your broker how to vote.
+Brokers do not have discretionary authority to vote on the election of directors (Proposal I), so it is very important that you instruct your broker how to vote with respect to this proposal.

-- Q; I share an address with another stockholder, and we received only one copy of the Notice.
-How may I obtain an additional copy of the Notice or proxy materials? - A: In an effort to reduce printing costs and postage fees, we have adopted a practice approved by the SEC called "householding."
+Q: I share an address with another stockholder, and we received only one copy of the Notice.
+How may I obtain an additional copy of the Notice or proxy materials?

+A: In an effort to reduce printing costs and postage fees, we have adopted a practice approved by the SEC called "householding."
 Under this practice, stockholders who have the same address and last name and do not participate in electronic delivery of proxy materials will receive only one copy of the Notice or our proxy materials if a full set is requested, unless one or more of these stockholders notifies us that he or she wishes to continue receiving individual copies.
 Stockholders who participate in householding will continue to receive separate proxy cards.

-If you share an address with another stockholder and received only one Notice or set of proxy materials and would like to request a separate copy of these materials, please: (1) mail your written request to VirnetX Holding Corporation, PO Box 439, Zephyr Cove, Nevada 89448, Attn: Investor Relations, or (2) call our Investor
+If you share an address with another stockholder and received only one Notice or set of proxy materials and would like to request a separate copy of these materials, please: (1) mail your written request to VirnetX Holding Corporation, P.O.
+Box 439, Zephyr Cove, Nevada 89448 (Attn: Investor Relations), or (2) call our Investor